-- 140. The requirements for NIP development are complex.
+- 144. The requirements for NIP development are complex.
 Many of the required actions are crosscutting and form a matrix between technical, socio-economic and environmental considerations.
 Added to this is the scale of implementing the Convention at national and state levels in India, particularly at a time of rapid economic and social change in the country.
 In building a strong programme of actions towards implementation of, and compliance with the Convention, India has rightly sought to benefit from the different comparative advantages of its international development partners.
-In doing so, it has been successful in winning a considerable level of co- financing support for the work in hand. - 141.
-In this section, only those incremental activities necessary to deliver the planned project outputs are described. - 142.
+In doing so, it has been successful in winning a considerable level of co- financing support for the work in hand. - 145.
+In this section, only those incremental activities necessary to deliver the planned project outputs are described. - 146.
 For the full project, a National Steering Committee (NSC) to review and comment upon project outputs, provide guidance to the project at the macro-level and help disseminate project findings and outputs will be established and chaired by MOEF.
-In addition to MOEF, membership of the NSC will comprise the MOA, UNIDO, as Implementing/Executing Agency, members of the Donor community with other development partners and the National Project Director (NPD) providing advice and guidance.
-The NSC will also request independent peer review mechanisms at national level and commission independent international reviews at key milestones. - 143.
+In addition to MOEF, membership of the NSC will comprise the MOA, UNIDO, as Implementing Agency, members of the Donor community with other development partners and the National Project Director (NPD) providing advice and guidance.
+The NSC will also request independent peer review mechanisms at national level and commission independent international reviews at key milestones. - 147.
 For the full project, MOEF will appoint a National Project Director (NPD) responsible for the day-to day project management.

-- 144. The NSC, within MOEF, will, under letter of agreement with UNIDO, manage all local elements of the programme included, for example, the recruitment and supervision of local expert subcontractors; the drafting of the project outputs; and the provision of secretarial support to the NSC.
+- 148. The NEA, within MOEF, will, under letter of agreement with UNIDO, manage all local elements of the project included, for example, the recruitment and supervision of local experts and subcontractors, the drafting of the project outputs and the provision of secretarial support to the NSC.
 It will organize project activities and liaise with UNIDO for the procurement and delivery of international project inputs.
-The NSC will prepare a periodic forward planning, progress and financial reports through MOEF to UNIDO. - 145.
-India invited UNIDO to act as GEF Executing Agency with Expanded Opportunities for the development of the NIP.
+The NSC will prepare a periodic forward planning, progress and financial reports through MOEF to UNIDO. - 149.
+India invited UNIDO to act as GEF Implementing Agency for the development of the NIP.
 During the full project, as in the PDF-B phase, UNIDO will establish a letter of agreement with MOEF allowing for the release of funds at milestones identified during implementation planning.
-UNIDO will assist MOEF in the execution of the project by holding and disbursing funding necessary for the recruitment of international expert assistance and for other international expenditure.
+UNIDO will assist MOEF in the execution of the project by holding and disbursing funds necessary for the recruitment of international expenditures.
 It will also continue facilitation of a group representing the donor and development partner communities.
-UNIDO is responsible to the GEF for the execution of the project as a whole and will provide annual Project Implementation Reviews and make arrangements for a technical evaluation of the project in accordance with the policies and procedures of the GEF Monitoring and Evaluation Unit. - 146.
-In view of the complex nature of the full project and its many and diverse components, a project focal point will be established within UNIDO to assist with the project execution.
-This focal point will comprise a small, dedicated staff.
+UNIDO is responsible to the GEF for the execution of the project as a whole and will provide annual Project Implementation Reviews and make arrangements for a technical evaluation of the project in accordance with the policies and procedures of the GEF Monitoring and Evaluation Unit. - 150.
+In view of the complex nature of the full project and its many and diverse components, UNIDO will provide additional staff member from UNIDO Hqs. as program liaison officer for all environment related activities including NIP and post-NIP projects in the existing Regional Coordination Office (RCO) in Delhi.
+The RCO in Delhi with its network in the countries of the Asia-Pacific region will ensure exchange of experiences and expertise between India and other countries of the region and beyond, as well as ensure national awareness of regional initiatives on POPs.
 It will also benefit from the part-time services of professional and support staff colleagues, in particular of senior staff engaged in the management and coordination of UNIDO's programme of support to the Stockholm Convention, which UNIDO will make available as its in-kind contribution to the project.